Are women better at marketing?

 Stereotype three: Women are relationship-focused

 The reason why empathy and communication are so important in life and in marketing is that they both contribute to building good relationships.
-And all marketers know that relationships - or social capital, if you want to use business terms - are the foundations on which business is built.
+And all marketing agencies know that relationships - or social capital, if you want to use business terms - are the foundations on which business is built.
 Relationships are fundamentally about trust, and when people trust you then they are far more likely to buy from you.

 So yes, if the stereotypes are true, then women are bound to be better marketers.
 But the point I’m really making is that it doesn’t matter whether empathy, communication skills and relationship are so-called feminine traits or not.
 If you want to succeed in marketing, whatever your gender, you need to develop them.